List of cheerleading stunts: Bases

-Bases are the athletes that hold the flyer or top girl in the air during the stunt.
-Bases are very strong and are usually assigned together based on height to create a level platform for the flyer to perform an action.
+Bases are the athletes that hold the flyer or "top girl" in the air during the stunt.
+Bases are very strong and are usually assigned together based on height to create an even platform for the flyer to perform an action.
 The bases are responsible for understanding grips on the flyer's shoes so that the stunt can flow smoothly.
-It is crucial that bases stay in the same position when they toss so they are able to catch the flyer safely in a cradle position.
+It is crucial that bases stay in the same position when they toss so they are able to catch the flyer safely in a cradle position, tik toc, or kickfull.
 Different levels of stunting come with different styles of grips for the bases.